Pillar guide

 The 3 types of callus problems

-1. Mechanical
+1. Mechanical overload

-2. Moisture-imbalanced
+2. Moisture-imbalanced skin

-3. Over-treatment damaged skin
+3. Over-treatment damage

 The system